peoplesoftninja/DevOpsBasics/README.md

     * Installing 2 Plugins: `Publish Over ssh` and `Pipeline`
     * Manage Jenkins -- Install Plugins -- Available --Search for Publish over ssh ( To transfer files to servers DEV/Stage/PRD)--Search for Pipeline and install that plugin as well
 * Add the DEV and PRD servers.
-    * Manage Jenkins -- Configure System -- Publish Over Ssh (Add SSH Servers) Name:Stage/Prd, Hostname: url, Remote Directory:`/` (Don't add credentials here)
+    * Manage Jenkins -- Configure System -- Publish Over Ssh (Add SSH Servers) Name:Stage/Prd, Hostname: url, Remote Directory:`/` (Don't add credentials here, leave user empty )
 * Add Credentials
     * Credentials--Stores scoped to Jenkins--System(Global Credentials)--Add Credentials--kind(username with pass)--username/password/ID(you will use this in the pipeline file)